iomete/iom-docs/docs/developer-guide/spark-job/spark-application-config.md

 #### Configuring Automatic Application Restart and Failure Handling

-IOMETE supports automatic application restart with a configurable Restart Policy using the optional field `restart_policy`.
+IOMETE supports automatic application restart with a configurable Restart Policy using the optional field `restartPolicy`.
 The following is an example of a sample RestartPolicy:

 ```
 {
-  "restart_policy": {
+  "restartPolicy": {
     "type": "OnFailure",
-    "on_failure_retries": 3,
+    "onFailureRetries": 3,
-    "on_failure_retry_interval": 10,
+    "onFailureRetryInterval": 10,
-    "on_submission_failure_retries": 5,
+    "onSubmissionFailureRetries": 5,
-    "on_submission_failure_retry_interval": 20
+    "onSubmissionFailureRetryInterval": 20
   }
 }

 ```

-The valid types of `restart_policy` include `Never`, `OnFailure`, and `Always`.
-Upon termination of an application, IOMETE determines if the application is subject to restart based on its termination state and the `restart_policy` in the specification.
+The valid types of `restartPolicy` include `Never`, `OnFailure`, and `Always`.
+Upon termination of an application, IOMETE determines if the application is subject to restart based on its termination state and the `restartPolicy` in the specification.
 If the application is subject to restart, IOMETE restarts it by submitting a new run.

-For `OnFailure`, IOMETE further supports setting limits on the number of retries via the `on_failure_retries` and `on_submission_failure_retries` fields.
-Additionally, if the submission retries have not been reached, IOMETE retries submitting the application using a linear backoff with the interval specified by `on_failure_retry_interval` and `on_submission_failure_retry_interval`, which are required for both `OnFailure` and `Always` Restart Policy.
+For `OnFailure`, IOMETE further supports setting limits on the number of retries via the `onFailureRetries` and `onSubmissionFailureRetries` fields.
+Additionally, if the submission retries have not been reached, IOMETE retries submitting the application using a linear backoff with the interval specified by `onFailureRetryInterval` and `onSubmissionFailureRetryInterval`, which are required for both `OnFailure` and `Always` Restart Policy.

 :::tip
 The old resources, like driver pod, UI service/ingress, etc., are deleted if they still exist before submitting the new run, and a new driver pod is created by the submission client, so effectively, the driver gets restarted.